Students sitting at tables studying

 Benefits:

-• Office hours and academic support with STEM faculty and STEM counselor
+• Office hours and tutoring with STEM faculty and academic advising with our STEM counselor and Student Success & Support Specialist

 • Free snacks provided by the VC Basic Needs Center